- Beauty Glossary

 Tranexamic acid, also known as TXA, is a bio-engineered amino acid that has been used in the medical field for years to help those that suffer with regular nosebleeds and heavy periods control bleeding.

 It has recently come into the spotlight in the world of dermatology and skin care, as it has been found to be a great tyrosinase (the key enzyme for melanin and pigment production in our skin) inhibitor.
-It can be prescribed by a dermatologist in the form of an injection or oral tablet, but it's also commonly utilised in topical skin care products like serums and moisturisers.
+It can be prescribed by a dermatologist in the form of an injection or oral tablet, but it's also commonly utilized in topical skin care products like serums and moisturisers.

 What are the skin care benefits of tranexamic acid?